Feature writing and communications consultant

 A damaged Suters of Uxbridge van in Novemer 1930 see newspaper report by clicking on image below

 Over the years Suters provided a free delivery service from a large radius of both stores.
 In some popular locations deliveries were made more than once a week.
 Up until the 1970s separate vans were based at Uxbridge and Slough.
+Most of the vans in this era were Bedford Vans and before that Commer, Austins, Morris and Bedfords.

 Eventually the service was operated out of Slough covering both stores.
 With the introduction of the sale of washing machines, fridges and freezers at Slough a specific day of the week was set aside for the delivery of these much larger items.
 In the 1950s and 60s furniture was sold at Uxbridge and often the removal team might assist with deliveries.
 Beds were sold from both stores, but delivery was usually from the base at India Road, Slough and then later Stoke Gardens.